gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 ### CreateIterator()

-Sometimes the checksum computation cannot be performed in one go, and should be performed in chunks instead.
+Sometimes the checksum computation cannot be performed in one go, and should be performed in chunks.
 That's why every checksum algorithm provides `CreateIterator()` method.

 Once the iterator is created, it can be used for iterative checksum computation without data concatenation overhead: